RVCC-IDMX/blog-craterellus/src/blog/2022-11-28-css-animation-properties.md

 In the top pen, the animation-fill-mode is set to 'none', which is the default.
 When the animation ends, the apple jumps right back to its starting point.
 In the bottom pen, animation-fill-mode is set to 'forwards' and when the animation is finished, the apple stays put right where it lands.

+Note: You can and should replay these at any time using the 'rerun' button on the lower right corner.

 ## animation-play-state

 With this property, you can pause your animation.
 This is super useful if you want your animation to be activated by a hover effect or a button.
 By default, it is set to ‘running’, but to pause it, you can set this property to ‘paused’.